 Currency risk is the risk that the holding of foreign currencies will affect the Group's position as a result of a change in foreign currency exchange rates.
 The Group's foreign exchange risk positions arise from foreign exchange dealings.
-All foreign exchange positions are managed by Accounts Department within limits approved by the Board.
+All foreign exchange positions are managed by Finance and Control Function within limits approved by the Board.

-The Group has limited foreign currency risk as the Group's assets and liabilities were mainly denominated in HKD for the year ended 31 December 2023 and 2022.
+The Group has limited foreign currency risk as the Group's assets and liabilities were mainly denominated in HKD for the years ended 31 December 2024 and 31 December 2023.
 Directors considered that currency risk was insignificant to the Group.
 Accordingly, no quantitative market risk disclosures for currency risk have been made.